 As cancer cells spread, they can metastasize through the lymphatic system (the nodes, tissues, and organs that produce and store infection-fighting white blood cells).
 The first lymph nodes the cancer cells come in contact with as they move from their tumor of origin are called sentinel lymph nodes.

-Sentinel lymph node biopsy is surgery to identify, remove, and microscopically examine the lymph nodes directly in the pathway of spreading cancer cells to assess whether breast cancer has spread to lymph nodes under your arm, which are the most likely lymph nodes to contain breast cancer.
+This type of procedure is a surgery to identify, remove, and microscopically examine the lymph nodes directly in the pathway of spreading cancer cells to assess whether breast cancer has spread to lymph nodes under your arm, which are the most likely lymph nodes to contain breast cancer.

 In this procedure, only those lymph nodes that may be affected by abnormal cells are removed, increasing the potential to save lives while eliminating, in most cases, the need for a more complicated surgery.